anychart-integrations/php-symfony-mysql-template/README.md

 PHP basic template
 =========================

-This example shows how to use Anychart library with the PHP programming language, Synfony framework and MySQL database.
+This example shows how to use Anychart library with the PHP programming language, Symfony framework and MySQL database.

 ## Running